 Global MBA - Green Energy and Sustainable Businesses (A.Y.
 2014/2015)

 "A year at BBS gave me the tools and courage to aim for my absolute best.
-When I was a graduate student at the Ca’ Foscari University of Venice, Italy, studying computer science, I realized even if I enjoyed Science and Technology, there was something missing that made me feel like I didn’t have the full package.
-I wanted to have more face-to-face interaction, and greater personal impact and then I discovered that BBS was the exact place where I should be.
+Following my previous studies, I wanted to have more face-to-face interaction, and greater personal impact and then I discovered that BBS was the exact place where I should be.
 The Global MBA is a business education with people of diverse backgrounds that could expose me to these different skills and opportunities.
 I wanted to be part of this culture, knowing that only in such a challenging environment could I gain the skills and experiences necessary to make a lasting difference in my profession.
-Studying at BBS, I began developing the skills and relationships to achieve these higher purposes.
 My MBA gave me an entire library of information and a network of peers.
 It has been absolutely transformational for not just my career ambitions, but also my values and attitude.
 It has opened my eyes to a lot of opportunities across industries and around the world, and more importantly, it has given me the courage and confidence to pursue them.
 This is what truly made my MBA experience important to me.
-It prepared me for my long term career by exposing me to many concepts in a real and tangible way.
-Overall, studying in Bologna, nicknamed the “red” (for its roofs), the “learned” (home to Europe’s oldest university) and the “fat” (the world-famous cuisine), is the perfect place for the full MBA experience."
+It prepared me for my long term career by exposing me to many concepts in a real and tangible way."

 Anthony Nistico – USA